 - Reduce the danger of over-flow of surface runoff, causing floods.

 - Also, to reduce the pressure of the sewage treatment plants in the urban areas (over flooding in the urban areas, makes blocking of the sewers, which causes the backwater flows of sewage which creates unhygienic conditions).

 Surface runoff rainwater harvesting:

-In the city, the area rainwater flows as surface runoff.
+In the city, the rainwater flows as surface runoff.

-It can trap runoff and can be used to recharge aquifers by adopting appropriate methods.
+This runoff water can trapped and used to recharge aquifers by adopting appropriate methods.